exponea/exponea-ios-sdk/Documentation/in-app-personalization.md

   uri: ios-sdk
 content:
   excerpt: >-
-    Display in-app personalization based on definitions set up in Engagement using the iOS SDK
+    Display in-app personalization based on definitions set up in Marketing using the iOS SDK
 ---